edwardgaudio/simple-redux-boilerplate/README.md

 With educational comments and documentation sprinkled throughout this app, you'll learn and see how all the pieces come together - from Webpack and Babel all the way through React with Redux.

 Designed to keep style/structure as un-opinionated as possible,  to offer you - the user - as much creativity and flexibility when it comes to your needs.
-As this is stil a **work-in-progress**, do reach out if you have suggestions, fixes, etc!
+As this is still a **work-in-progress**, do reach out if you have suggestions, fixes, etc!
 If you want to help, a basic Roadmap can be found below!

-This project features a super simple UI - just for you to see how everything is wired up, using the classic counter example:
+This project features a super simple UI - just for you to see how everything is wired up, using the classic counter example and a simple api pull using thunks:

 ![](https://fat.gfycat.com/WarlikeFrightenedGraywolf.gif)

-If you found this helpful, please star/fork/follow me on **[GitHub](https://github.com/tsaiDavid/)** and follow me on **[Twitter](https://twitter.com/tftsai)**!
+If you found this helpful, please star/fork/follow me on **[GitHub](https://github.com/edwardgaudio/)** and follow me on **[Twitter](https://twitter.com/pickybastard)**!

 ### Features